 Israel is home to roughly 6 million Jewish citizens and 1.5 million Arab citizens.

-CNN's Kevin Flower contributed to this report.
+CNN's Shira Medding, Michal Zippori, Kevin Flower and Tom Cohen contributed to this story.